shybovycha/shybovycha.github.io/_posts/2018-01-15-software-engineering-101.md

 ## Workflow

 Processor works **discretely**, meaning it executes commands at certain points in time _(as opposed to **continuous** work, where something works all the time)_.
 Those points in time are marked by **clock signals** _(or simply, clocks)_.
-Processor is connected _(or has an internal one)_ clock signal generator, which basically forces processor to do some work every *N* microseconds.
+Processor is connected to _(or has an internal one)_ **clock signal generator**, which regularly tells processor to operate. *Operation* is nothing but a change of the internal processor' state.

 So how does processor knows what to do next?
-On the first clock in some point in time, CPU loads the command with the help of instruction decoder.
-On the next clock tick processor starts executing an instruction _(or a command, I assume those terms are interchangeable)_ - it either copies data to / from registers or RAM, or involves ALU.
+On the first clock signal, CPU loads the command with the help of instruction decoder.
+On the next clock tick, processor starts executing an instruction *(or a command)* - it either copies data to / from registers or RAM, or involves ALU.
 On the next clock, processor increases the command counter by one and hence proceeds to the next instruction from the pool.

 In reality, this mechanism is somewhat more complex and involves more steps to just even read the command from the pool.
-And the pool itself is a unit on a processor chip as well and acts as yet another register.
-But in order to explain the overall operation, I've simplified that.
+And the pool itself is a unit on a processor chip as well and acts as another register.
+But to explain the processor operation, I've simplified that.

-_Read more to where I explain how a program in Assembly language is transformed to ones and zeroes and show a sample processor instruction set and how a program in C could be compiled to that instruction set_
+_Read more to where I explain how a program in Assembly language is transformed to ones and zeroes; show a sample processor instruction set and how a program in C could be compiled to that instruction set._

 <!--more-->